SpencerTMarshall/CPPNorth2024-Notes/Day 1/C++ Insights.md

 	- Padding will add "space" to fill types to maintain alignment for erasing and probably some other purposes
 		- Can present an issue if alignment cannot be maintained (good to check ?)
 	- Can catch undefined behaviour through the object lifetime filter
-	- Parantheses don't give lifetime extensions
+	- Parentheses don't give lifetime extensions